sundeepbassi/supershop_v1/README.md

 SEO Reflections

-This reflective process was very important in the research of this project and website as it enabled one to take into consideration the needs of the users and discussing this with Shanti enabled one to clearly understand the needs of a dog owner and what they would would need and expect from an E-Cpmmerce website for dog lovers.
-Originally the idea was to include many pet products for various types of pets but it became evident through Shanti's imput of focusing on dog products would be aiming for a specific market.
+This reflective process was very important in the research of this project and website as it enabled one to take into consideration the needs of the users and discussing this with Shanti enabled one to clearly understand the needs of a dog owner and what they would would need and expect from an e-commerce website for dog lovers.
+Originally the idea was to include many pet products for various types of pets but it became evident through Shanti's imput of focusing on dog products that we  would be aiming for a specific dog product market.

 SEO Research

 ## Marketing research